oroinc/platform/src/Oro/Component/Config/README.md

 The cumulative configuration provides a way to load configuration from any bundle without an additional registration of configuration files in each bundle.
 For example you may need to load configuration from `Resources\config\acme.yml` file located in any bundle.
 In this case a bundle which need this configuration should do the following:

- - Register configuration file in a constructor of your bundle.
+ - Register configuration file loader in a constructor of your bundle.
 For example:

 ``` php
 <?php